A/B Testing Guide 2026: Statistical Methods That Ship

 Core Statistical Concepts

-Null hypothesis: The change has no effect.
-Your test tries to gather evidence to reject this.
+The change has no effect.
+Your test is an attempt to gather enough evidence to reject this assumption.

-p-value: The probability of seeing a result this extreme if the null hypothesis were true. p < 0.05 means less than 5% chance this happened by random chance.
-A p-value is NOT the probability your result is correct.
+The probability of seeing a result this extreme if the null hypothesis were true. p < 0.05 means less than 5% chance this happened by random chance.
+Not the probability your result is correct.

 Sample Size Calculation